 Different viewing modes such as anatomy and X-ray imaging can be combined as desired.
 The X-ray image can be interrogated at any point to determine which anatomical structures contribute to its intensity.

-X-ray view of the VOXEL-MAN/Inner Organs Model.
-Any organ may be highlighted for the assessment of its manifestation in an X-ray image.
-Here the small intestine is highlighted in violet, the large intestine in yellow.
+This image shows an X-ray of the complete trunk.
+Any organ may be highlighted to assess its manifestation in the X-ray image.
+Here the small intestine is colored in purple, and the large intestine in yellow.

-View of the VOXEL-MAN/Inner Organs Model with a transverse cut unveiling the major blood vessels and nerves of the lower abdomen.
-At any place, the cross-sectional anatomy and its radiological manifestation in Computer Tomography (CT) may be explored.
+In this view of the internal organs model, a transverse cut reveals the major blood vessels and nerves of the lower abdomen.
+At any place, the cross-sectional anatomy and its radiological manifestation in computed tomography (CT) can be compared.

 - Karl Heinz Höhne, Bernhard Pflesser, Andreas Pommert, Martin Riemer, Rainer Schubert, Thomas Schiemann, Ulf Tiede, Udo Schumacher: A realistic model of human structure from the Visible Human data.
-Meth.
-Inform.
-Med.
-40, 2 (2001), 83-89.
+Methods of Information in Medicine 40 (2), 2001, 83-89.

 - Andreas Pommert, Karl Heinz Höhne, Bernhard Pflesser, Ernst Richter, Martin Riemer, Thomas Schiemann, Rainer Schubert, Udo Schumacher, Ulf Tiede: Creating a high-resolution spatial/symbolic model of the inner organs based on the Visible Human.
 Medical Image Analysis 5 (3), 2001, 221-228.